TonyDN98/DevForum/README.md

 - 200 requests per day
 - 50 requests per hour

-## Usage Guide
+## User Documentation

-### User Registration and Login
+### Getting Started

+#### What is Dev Forum?
+Dev Forum is a community platform where developers can discuss programming topics, share knowledge, ask questions, and connect with other developers.
+The forum is organized into categories, topics, and posts, making it easy to find and participate in discussions that interest you.

+#### System Requirements
+- A modern web browser (Chrome, Firefox, Safari, Edge)
+- Internet connection
+- JavaScript enabled
+- Cookies enabled (for session management)

+#### First-Time User Guide
+1. **Visit the Homepage**: Navigate to the Dev Forum website to see available discussion categories
+2. **Create an Account**: Click "Register" in the navigation bar to create a new account
+3. **Explore Categories**: Browse through the categories to find topics that interest you
+4. **Join Discussions**: Read existing topics or create new ones to participate in the community

+### Account Management

+#### Registration
 1. Click "Register" in the navigation bar
-2. Fill in the registration form with username, email, and password
+2. Fill in the required fields:
+   - Username (must be unique)
+   - Email address (must be unique)
+   - Password (choose a secure password)
-3. Submit the form to create your account
+3. Click "Register" to create your account
-4. Log in using your credentials
+4. You'll be redirected to the login page with a success message

+#### Login
+1. Click "Login" in the navigation bar
+2. Enter your username and password
+3. Click "Login" to access your account
+4. If successful, you'll be redirected to the homepage

+#### Password Management
+1. **Changing Your Password**:
+   - Click on your username in the navigation bar
+   - Select "Profile" from the dropdown menu
+   - Click "Edit Profile"
+   - Scroll to the password section
+   - Enter your current password
+   - Enter and confirm your new password
+   - Click "Update Profile" to save changes

+#### Profile Management
+1. **Viewing Your Profile**:
+   - Click on your username in the navigation bar
+   - Select "Profile" from the dropdown menu
+   - View your profile information, including join date and post history

+2. **Updating Your Profile**:
+   - Click "Edit Profile" on your profile page
+   - Update your bio with information about yourself
+   - Click "Update Profile" to save changes

+3. **Viewing Other Users' Profiles**:
+   - Click on a username anywhere in the forum
+   - View their profile information and post history

+### Navigation Guide

+#### Main Navigation
+- **Home**: Click the "Dev Forum" logo or "Home" link to return to the homepage
+- **Search**: Use the search box in the navigation bar to find topics and posts
+- **Messages**: Click the envelope icon to access your private messages
+- **User Menu**: Click your username to access profile, messages, and logout options
+- **Admin**: Admin users will see an "Admin" link for accessing administrative functions

+#### Breadcrumb Navigation
+- Breadcrumbs appear at the top of category and topic pages
+- They show your current location in the forum hierarchy
+- Click any breadcrumb link to navigate to that level

+#### Pagination
+- When viewing lists of topics or posts, pagination controls appear at the bottom
+- Use "Previous" and "Next" links to navigate between pages
+- Click specific page numbers to jump to that page

-### Browsing the Forum
+### Using the Forum

+#### Browsing Content
+1. **Viewing Categories**:
-1. The home page displays all categories
+   - The homepage displays all available categories
+   - Each category shows its name, description, and topic count

+2. **Viewing Topics in a Category**:
-2. Click on a category to view topics within that category
+   - Click on a category name to view all topics in that category
+   - Topics are sorted by most recent activity
+   - Each topic shows its title, description, and post count

+3. **Viewing Posts in a Topic**:
-3. Click on a topic to view posts and discussions
+   - Click on a topic title to view all posts in that topic
-4. Use pagination controls to navigate through multiple pages
+   - Posts are displayed chronologically
+   - Each post shows the author, content, and timestamp

-### Creating Content
+#### Creating Content
 1. **Creating a Topic**:
    - Navigate to the desired category
    - Click "New Topic"
-   - Fill in the title, optional description, and content
+   - Fill in the required fields:
+     - Title: A clear, descriptive title for your topic
-   - Submit the form
+     - Description (optional): A brief summary of the topic
+     - Content: The main body of your first post
+   - Click "Create Topic" to submit

 2. **Replying to a Topic**:
    - Navigate to the topic
-   - Click "Reply"
+   - Click "Reply" at the top of the page or scroll to the bottom
-   - Enter your content
+   - Enter your content in the text area
-   - Submit the form
+   - Click "Post Reply" to submit

-3. **Adding Comments**:
+3. **Adding Comments to Posts**:
-   - Navigate to a post
+   - Navigate to a post within a topic
-   - Use the comment form below the post
+   - Find the comment form below the post
-   - Enter your comment
+   - Enter your comment in the text area
-   - Submit the form
+   - Click "Comment" to submit
    - Comments appear instantly without page reload
-   - Real-time updates provide immediate feedback

 4. **Using Code Snippets**:
+   - When creating topics, replies, or comments, you can include formatted code snippets
+   - To add a code snippet:
      1. Type three backticks (```)
      2. Immediately type the language name (e.g., python, javascript, css)
      3. Press Enter to start a new line
      4. Type or paste your code
      5. Press Enter to start a new line after your code
      6. Type three backticks (```) to close the code block

    - **Supported Languages**: Python, JavaScript, CSS, HTML, Java, C#, PHP, and Plain Text